 In this podcast we speak to Verdie Atienza, a senior immigration attorney at Davies & Associates, to examine whether the E-2 visa may prove a possible alternative to the L-1 visa in certain cases.

-Verdie heads up our L-1 and E-2 practice team and so he is well placed to compare and contrast these two visa categories.
+Verdie heads up our E-2 and L-1 visa Lawyer and so he is well placed to compare and contrast these two visa categories.
 Listen in as he provides a forensic comparative analysis of both.

 L-1 Visas are used to move to management-level staff from an overseas branch to the US branch of the same company.
 At D&A we specialize in “new-office” L-1s which is where an individual can set up a US branch of their overseas company and then move to the United States to manage that new office.